voucherifyio/voucherify-openapi/docs/reference-docs/PUBLICATIONS-API-Publication-Object.md

 [Publications Create Response Single Voucher Body](#publications-create-response-single-voucher-body), [Publications Create Response Multiple Vouchers Body](#publications-create-response-multiple-vouchers-body)

 ## Publications Create Response Single Voucher Body
-#### Response schema model for publishing a single voucher to a specific customer.

 <p>Response schema model for publishing a single voucher to a specific customer.</p>

 All of: